apache/nifi/nifi-extension-bundles/nifi-poi-bundle/nifi-poi-services/src/main/resources/docs/org.apache.nifi.excel.ExcelReader/additionalDetails.md

 The following rules apply when attempting to coerce a field value from one data type to another:

 * Any data type can be coerced into a String type.
-Please note Excel stores all numbers as a double.
-A large number coerced to a string will result in a string representation of the number in scientific notation.
-If this is not desired, then coerce the number to a long numeric type.
+Please note Excel stores all numbers as a Double.
+A large number coerced to a String will result in a string representation of the number in scientific notation.
+If this is not desired, then coerce the number to a Long numeric type.
 * Any numeric data type (Byte, Short, Int, Long, Float, Double) can be coerced into any other numeric data type.
 * Any numeric value can be coerced into a Date, Time, or Timestamp type, by assuming that the Long value is the number of milliseconds since epoch (Midnight GMT, January 1, 1970).